Fathiyyah1/Hospital-management/README.md

-This project is made using python and sqlite3 database
+This project is for hospital management system and made using python and sqlite3 database